-At MR Spares, we define the OEM as the maker and seller of the main product.
+At Mr. Marine Spares, we define the OEM as the maker and seller of the main product.
 So Mercedes is an OEM selling cars, Schindler is an OEM selling elevators and Caterpillar is an OEM selling heavy duty engines.
 All three produce parts in their own factories (car chassis, elevator control panels and engine castings).
 But they also buy parts elsewhere (like ignition systems from Bosch, elevator ropes from China, and pressure gauges from Wika).

-MR Spares always buys OEM spare parts from the OEM.
+Mr. Marine Spares always buys OEM spare parts from the OEM.
 OEM spares are marked with the OEM brand name to prove that these are the identical parts that the equipment manufacturer uses.

 2. Genuine marine spares

 As mentioned above, OEMs (like Schindler) buy parts from other manufacturers too; we call these manufacturers “genuine makers” and refer to the parts as “genuine parts”.
 So genuine parts are 100% the same as the OEM part, but they do not have the OEM sticker; only the genuine maker’s brand name.

 So how do we find out what’s “genuine”?
 It has taken us a while, but we’ve got it boxed by now!
 For many years we used to buy a spare part from the OEM, then peel off the OEM sticker, and 9 times out of 10 the true maker’s brand name and serial number would be revealed.
 We would then record both the OEM and the genuine maker’s serial number in our system.
 Now, when a new OEM parts enquiry comes in, we cross reference and buy it from the genuine maker for a much lower price.

 Your advantage: You get exactly the same quality, but at a much lower price.